feedhenry-training/fh-mvc-simple/README.md

 * List All Users
 * Integrate with jQuery Mobile

-Please checkout v1 branch to proceed with the tutorial.
+Please checkout <a href="https://github.com/keyang-feedhenry/fh-mvc-simple/tree/v1">v1 branch</a> to proceed with the tutorial.